-- 37. If the Member or Member Firm has gained financially from the Misconduct, in particular as a result of receipt of client fees, a Tribunal considers ordering a waiver or repayment of the relevant client fees.
-Any such order will normally be in addition to another sanction or sanctions. - 38.
-The circumstances in which a waiver or repayment of client fees may be appropriate include where the Member or Member Firm has acted dishonestly, recklessly, or incompetently and there is no evidence to suggest that the client was complicit in the Misconduct or otherwise culpable for the Misconduct at the time it was committed.
+- 39. If the Member has gained financially from the Misconduct, in particular as a result of receipt of client fees, a Tribunal considers ordering a Waiver or repayment of the relevant client fees.
+Any such order will normally be in addition to another sanction or sanctions. - 40.
+The circumstances in which a Waiver or repayment of client fees may be appropriate include where the Member has acted dishonestly, recklessly, or incompetently and there is no evidence to suggest that the client was complicit in the Misconduct or otherwise culpable for the Misconduct at the time it was committed.

-Ordering waiver/repayment of client fees
+Ordering Waiver/repayment of client fees

-- 39. In order to determine whether waiver/repayment of client fees is appropriate the factors to be considered include: - whether the Misconduct has caused the client to suffer loss, or has put at risk the loss of money by the client, through no fault of its own;

-- whether the client has obtained value for the services contracted and/or paid for from the Member or Member Firm; - whether the Member or Member Firm has voluntarily repaid fees to the client concerned.
+- 41. In order to determine whether Waiver/repayment of client fees is appropriate the factors to be considered include: - a. whether the Misconduct has caused the client to suffer loss, or has put at risk the loss of money by the client, through no fault of its own; - b. whether the client has obtained value for the services contracted and/or paid for from the Member: - c. whether the Member has voluntarily repaid fees to the client concerned.